Naakinn/factorial-CLI/README.md

 # factorial CLI
 ## Note:
-The biggest standard unsigned integer type in C is `unsigned long long`(uint64_t) whose size is implementation-defined and othen is 64 bits.
+The biggest unsigned integer type in C is `unsigned long long`(uint64_t) whose size is implementation-defined and othen is 64 bits.
 Thus this program can't compute factorial of a number bigger than 20(

 When unsigned variable is assigned to a value bigger than it's type can hold, the value resets to 0, for instance
 ```